zterhes/advent_of_code/README.md

 # Advent of Code 2021
-to start ts: npm start
+to start typeScript project: npm start